reshalfahsi/anchor-free-object-detection/README.md

  </div>

 Anchor boxes have been the prevalent way to generate candidates for the ground truth bounding boxes in the object detection problem.
 Yet, this approach is such a hassle and downright confusing.
 This tutorial leverages an object detection method named [FastestDet](https://github.com/dog-qiuqiu/FastestDet) that is lightweight and anchor-free. ``PASCAL VOC 2007 and 2012`` datasets are utilized to evaluate the model's capability.
-Here, the train and validation sets of ``PASCAL VOC 2012`` are used for the train and validation while the test set of ``PASCAL VOC 2007`` is allotted in the testing phase in this tutorial.
+Here, the train and validation sets of ``PASCAL VOC 2012`` are used for the train and validation while the test set of ``PASCAL VOC 2007`` is allotted for the testing phase in this tutorial.
 Eventually, the inference set (the test set of ``PASCAL VOC 2007``) is used to see the qualitative performance of the model.

 ## Experiment